ds

 22. Challenge-Delete a Node

-will always be at least 0 and less than the number of the elements in the list.
+You have to complete the deleteNode(SinglyLinkedListNode* llist, int position) method which takes two arguments – the head of the linked list and the position of the node to delete.
+You should NOT read any input from stdin/console. position will always be at least 0 and less than the number of the elements in the list.
 The first line of input contains an integer n, denoting the number of elements in the linked list.
 The next n lines contain an integer each in a new line, denoting the elements of the linked list in the order.
-The last line contains an integer position denoting the position of the node that has to be deleted form the linked list., where is the element i th of the linked list.
+The last line contains an integer position denoting the position of the node that has to be deleted form the linked list.

 20